-In the early part of my career I had the misfortune of seeing my employer slowly and dejectedly shuffling towards bankruptcy (time is a great healer - I’m not looking for sympathy - you can find my silver linings from that experience here).
-Towards the end things picked up pace, until eventually we were learning about our fate from sky news as the messages hadn’t yet filtered internally to confirm the company’s failure.
+In the early part of my career I had the misfortune of seeing my employer slowly and dejectedly shuffling towards bankruptcy (time is a great healer - I’m not looking for sympathy).
+Towards the end things picked up pace, until eventually we were learning about our fate from Sky News as the messages hadn’t yet filtered internally to confirm the company’s failure.

 See also: Top Motivational Quotes for Employees

 In the midst of the chaos inevitable in what was the first and biggest retail casualty of the ’credit crunch’, my (much respected) boss sent us all a poem.
 My immediate thought was to check on his welfare - perhaps he hadn’t heard we were up to our necks in problems, or perhaps it was all a bit too much for him to process.
 Suspending my disbelief for a minute, I read on, and realised precisely why he’d chosen this particular moment to share his love of Kipling’s ’If’.